xiangivyli/data-science-portfolio/BT Customer Churn Prediction/README.md

 <img src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/BT%20Customer%20Churn%20Prediction/Image/Coefficients.png#enroll-beta">
 </p>

-From the bar plot, it is easy to say that the tenure has a negative relationship with churn, it means if customers sign contracts longer, they are less likely to leave BT service.
-Meanwhile, total charge pushes customers to leave.
-Other features also play role on churn, like customers who are loyal prefer no internet service and two year contract rather than monthly contract.
+From the bar plot, it is easy to say that tenure has a negative relationship with churn, which means if customers sign contracts longer, they are less likely to leave BT service.
+Meanwhile, the total charge pushes customers to leave.
+Other features also play a role in churn, like customers who are loyal prefer no internet service and a two-year contract rather than a monthly contract.

 <a id = "ch5"></a>
 ## Chapter 5 Recommendation

-For marketing team, I have several advices:
+For the marketing team, I have several pieces of advice:

-- Provide bonus for longer contract
+- Provide a bonus for a longer contract
 - Add online security and phone service for each customer
 - Enhance tech support service